Harryhs25/HTML-Essentials/README.md

 # Validator Testing
 - HTML No errors were returned when passing through the official W3C validator
 - CSS No errors were found when passing through the official (Jigsaw) validator
-- JavaScript some errors did pop up when i validated my code using JSHint.com as I am using extensions like ATOM (I presume this was the cause of the error) I couldn't figure out how to fix this though as i tried removing and reastablishing my extensions.
-Bu nothing seemed to work.
-There were no other errors besides the extension errors though.

 # Unfixed Bugs
 There were no unfixed bugs that i am aware of but a worthy mention would be that my submit input type was broken and would autofill an email for the email section of the form.
 This was later fixed however.